Troublesome Topic: WHY DID SOME SEXUAL ACTS RECEIVE THE DEATH PENALTY?

 Vs 11.
 If a man had sex with one of his father’s wives that was not his mother, they both had to die.
 The reason given was that it was dishonoring to the man’s father, a clear reference to the issue of authority.

 Vs 12.
-If a man had sex with his daughter-in-law it was a “violation of nature and of the divine order,” that is what the Hebrew word means.
+If a man had sex with his daughter-in-law, it was a “violation of nature and of the divine order,” that is what the Hebrew word means.
 It also means confusion, because it twists what God has established, turning it into something it was not intended to be.
 We see here a reference to the issue of authority and relationship.

 Vs 13.
-If a man had sex with another man (homosexuality) they were both put to death.
+If a man had sex with another man (homosexuality), they were both put to death.

 The reason given in the text (vs 13), is that they have committed an act that is detestable to the Lord, something He finds abominable.
 Why?
 It does not say, but the answer is likely that it violates the way He created things, and God created things in nature to be a reflection of Himself.
 In nature we see lots of order, balance, purpose, beauty, functionality, and wisdom.
 We can learn from this that God is a God of order, balance, purpose, beauty, functionality, wisdom – and much more.
-So when something is detestable to God it means that it is far removed from His design and His purpose.
+So, when something is detestable to God it means that it is far removed from His design and His purpose.
 Child sacrifice is one of the things that we are told is detestable to God because He never asks us to sacrifice our children in order to have our prayers answered.
 That is not how He works; it is contrary to His nature, thus it is detestable to Him.
-Homosexuality is so far from God’s design that it likewise receives the same designation.
+Homosexuality is so far from God’s design that it receives the same designation.

 Although not stated, this example also includes the issue of authority because men were designed to bear authority under God and have someone under them who can help train the next generation in how to use authority properly.